marbetschar/marco.betschart.name/about-my-website.md

 ## Further Reading

-- See [The PARA Method](areas/knowledge-management/the-para-method.md) for a broader explanation
+- See [The PARA Method](areas/knowledge-management/the-para-method.md) for a more in depth explanation